foundation/foundation-emails/migration.md

 The button markup has changed to make the touch targets better.
 Now the whole button is clickable.
 It requires more table markup but you should use Inky anyways which is much simpler.

 ## Panels are now Callouts
+In an effort to unify the terminology across the Foundation family panels are now called callouts.

 Version 1